Third Space Galway are delighted to cohost with the NYI Westside Youth Project

 – talk by Irish Seed Savers Association

-– Free Food: ‘Eat your curry and plant your pot’ from the Bean Tree
+– Free Food: ‘Eat your curry and plant your pot’ courtesy of local producers The Bean Tree

 and from 5-6pm